nftfilters/nftkey_filter/README.md

 # nftkey_rarity_filter
-How to use:
+How to use in Chrome:
 * install https://www.tampermonkey.net/
-* create new script in Tampermonkey and copy paste nftkey_rarity_filter.js then save
+* create new script in Tampermonkey
+* paste nftkey_rarity_filter.js and save
-* open an NFTKEY collection (fe. https://nftkey.app/collections/binancebullsoc/)
+* open an NFTKEY collection with additional parameters:
-* add parameters for script to URL:
+  * minRank
+  * maxRank
+  * opacity

+All parameters are optional.
+Example: https://nftkey.app/collections/binancebullsoc/?minRank=500&maxRank=200